Monochromish/Cider-Remote-Unofficial/README.md

 ## How to use

-Cider Remote for VSCode requires Cider player to be opened in the background.
+Cider Remote for VSCode requires Cider player to be opened in the background

 It uses Cider's Rest API for the playback controls and thus requires and internet connection.

 You can use this extension thru command pallet or by clicking on the Cider logo on the sidebar.

 ## Notice